rajnandinitikkal/AI-Tools/Readme.md

 ## Remove background from video
 ### • [runwayml.ai](https://runway.ai/)

-Description: An AI software platform that allows artists and creators to integrate machine learning models into their projects.
+Description: RunwayML is an AI software platform that allows artists and creators to integrate machine learning models into their projects.
+RunwayML offers a variety of tools for different tasks, including video editing, image generation, and music production.
+Free/Paid :
+  - RunwayML has both free and paid plans.

 ## AI Coding Assistants